 Try these 21 indoor activities for kids to battle boredom, as well as 17 free virtual field trip links around the world…

-Hi friends, I had a lot of requests to write this post, and I thought it was such a great idea because we’re basically all stuck at home during the quarantine with our kids.
+Hi friends, I had a lot of requests to write this post, and I thought it was such a great idea because we’re basically all stuck at home during the lock down with our kids.

 Which can be a crazy time indoors, am I right?